keepaliveit-staging/staging.keepaliveit.co.uk/_pages/index.markdown

 ### The truth is, running I.T efficiently & effectively requires well thought out processes and a great deal of expertise.
-Achieving a 100% uptime Service Level Agreement (SLA) with your customers **shouldn't be your primary goal**; Instead, focusing on **strategising your I.T for the unknowns** and providing **service robustness** for your I.T systems **should be your desired goal**.
+Achieving a 100% uptime Service Level Agreement (SLA) with your customers **shouldn't be your primary goal**; Instead, focusing on **strategising your I.T for the unknowns** and providing **service robustness** for your I.T systems should be **your desired goal**.
-Technology should be an investment into the operation of an organisation.
 There is no single reason why I.T downtime occurs, though there are dozens of processes that can be implemented to avoid I.T failures or attacks.

-As technical experts with over a decade of experience in the I.T field, we can identify and mitigate potential issues with Software, Infrastructure, and Security proactively **before** they occur in production environments.

-If you're a business manager and have ever asked yourself a question similar to the following:

-- How can my business save money on its I.T costs?
-- How can we improve the robustness and availability of our I.T?
-- What technologies can we use to enable feature X?
-- How do we scale our I.T to take business targets to the next level?

 ### Don't let your business be a victim of I.T downtime.
 Keep-Alive I.T's services can help you.
-Stop blaming your I.T service desk for the complex task of running I.T and begin taking proactive measures to mitigate availability and security of your I.T assets.
-We can help new or existing companies secure their I.T from an application level, infrastructure level, or hardware level.
+As technical experts with over a decade of experience in the I.T field, we can identify and mitigate potential issues with Software, Infrastructure, and Security proactively **before** issues occur in production environments, or save your business from I.T issues that have already happened.

+Technology should be an investment into the operation of an organisation, not a hindrance.
-Contact us today and we can provide you with tailored support packages from your already identified requirements, or we can perform an audit into your existing I.T setup and show you how our services could result in greater Return On Investments (ROI) for your company.
+<a href="/request-a-callback">Request a Callback</a> from us and we can provide you with tailored support packages for your already identified requirements, or can perform an audit into your existing I.T setup(s) to show you how our services could result in greater Return On Investments (ROI) for your company.

 {% comment %}
 {% for item in site.industry %}